Emerson Street Food Forest

 This pesticide free, planned garden incorporates a variety of shrubs, herbs, perennial berries, and fruit and nut trees safe for human consumption.
 Anyone is welcome to visit and harvest!
 The entrance is located at 4515 Emerson Street, and on-street parking is available in the neighborhood.

 Please be respectful of the plantings and your fellow community members when visiting.
 Follow guidance below to know when the produce is ripe.
 Bring your own kitchen scissors and a basket!
 Wash all produce at home before eating.

-Follow COVID-19 safety precautions on-site.
-Masks are required for all visitors 6 years and older, and social distancing (6 feet apart) should be observed.
 Children and pets are welcome but please avoid walking through the planted beds.
 Dog waste stations are provided; please pick up after your pets.

 Pick Your Own!

 View and print the Food Forest Map for locations of harvestable items.

 Note that all harvest timelines are estimates and can change based on weather conditions.